ThibaultJanBeyer/standup-bot/README.md

 - - - https://slack.dev/bolt-js/tutorial/getting-started-http#setting-up-events-with-http
 - - - https://api.slack.com/start/distributing#multi_workspace_apps
 - Nice to have
+- - Add user-email to DB for point in time recoveries with clerk
 - - Would be great if Bot could pick up where it started if it crashes in between
 - - Host it on vercel? https://github.com/vercel/vercel/discussions/6039
 - When Stable